apify/actor-scraper/cheerio-scraper/README.md

 Cheerio Scraper is ideal for scraping websites that do not rely on client-side JavaScript to serve their content and can be up to 20 times faster than using a full-browser solution such as Puppeteer.

-If you're unfamiliar with web scraping or front-end web development in general, you might prefer to start with [**Web scraping tutorial**](https://apify.com/docs/scraping/web-scraper-tutorial) from the Apify documentation and then continue with [**Scraping with Cheerio Scraper**](https://docs.apify.com/scraping/cheerio-scraper), a tutorial which will walk you through all the steps and provide a number of examples.
+If you're unfamiliar with web scraping or front-end web development in general, you might prefer to start with the  [**Web scraping tutorial**](https://apify.com/docs/scraping/web-scraper-tutorial) from the Apify documentation and then continue with [**Scraping with Cheerio Scraper**](https://docs.apify.com/scraping/cheerio-scraper), a tutorial which will walk you through all the steps and provide a number of examples.

 ## Table of Contents